-NATEP OUTLINE PROPOSAL STAGE
+NATEP OUTLINE OF PROPOSAL STAGES

 Project review by Project Review Panels (PRPs) made up of Industry representatives will support projects to prepare for online applications into the Innovate UK (IUK) online IFS application system.

 Projects will be judged against the following criteria, scores are awarded for each of the questions on the outline proposal form.